Coral Gardens Maui Guide

 Our practical rule of thumb:

-• If you’re visiting by boat: Coral Gardens can be an excellent choice for an afternoon snorkel, depending on wind and swell.
+• If you're visiting by boat: can be excellent for an afternoon snorkel, depending on wind and swell

-Remember: conditions change day to day—wind, swell direction, and recent rain can all affect visibility.
+Remember: Conditions change day to day.
+Wind, swell direction, and recent rain can affect visibility.

 What You'll See At Coral Gardens